Marienlyst Manor: New owners

+Wassard fanuky

+In 1810, Marienlyst was incorporated as an independent manor with Wassard as the sole owner while Aagaard continued as the sole owner of Iselingen.

 Hans Wassard's first marriage was to Just Michael Aagaard's granddaughter, Lucie Emmerence Pedersdatter Aagaard (1761–1802).
 His second marriage was to Anna Marie Munk (1770–1838), daughter of the mayor of Copenhagen, Morten Munk (1730–1796), and Karen Barfred (1744–1780).

 In 1839, Marienlyst passed to Morten Munk Wassard.
 On his death, it passed to his son Hans Mathias Wassard.
 His widow owned the estate until 1929.
 It was then passed down to their son M.M.
 Wassard.

 Architecture

 The main building consists of a two-storey main wing with a short cross wing at each end.
 The main wing is topped by a ridge turret.

 Today

 The estate is currently owned by Hans Mathias Munk Wassard.
 It covers a total area of 243 ha, of which 213 ha is farmland and 230 ha is woodland.

 Hans Wassard apple cultivar

 The Hans Wassard apple cultivar was cultivated on the Marienlyst estate around 1850.